Skip Navigation

 Are you seeing silverfish appearing inside the rooms of your home?
 Are you wondering how these creepy little pests are getting in?
 You’re not alone.

-Silverfish make most people scratch their head when they start popping up in unexpected places.
+Silverfish make most people scratch their heads when they start popping up in unexpected places.
 But, as you see them more and more, you may begin to notice a pattern.

 Silverfish: Frequently Asked Questions

 The other part of its name, no doubt, came about because of its way of slithering across surfaces in a fish-like motion.
-Although these creepy creatures are disturbing to encounter, it is important to note that they are not just disturbing, they are also damaging to belongings.
+Although these creepy creatures are disturbing to encounter, it’s essential to note that they are not just disturbing; they can also damage belongings.

 Why Are Silverfish Drawn To Homes?

-The same way you will find silverfish in moist/humid places inside your home, you will also find them in moist/humid places around the outside of your home.
+In the same way, you will find silverfish in moist/humid places inside your home; you will also find them in wet/damp areas around the outside of your home.

-So, anyplace that traps moisture on the ground is a great place for silverfish to hang out.
+So, anyplace that traps moisture on the ground is an excellent place for silverfish to hang out.

 Here are some of the things that will draw silverfish onto your property and possibly right up next to your home:

-If you have leaves that have been sitting awhile, silverfish (and other moisture pests) will love you for it.
-And the closer these piles are to your home, the more likely these pests may find their way inside.
+If you have leaves that have been sitting around for a while, silverfish (and other moisture-loving pests) will love you for it.
+And the closer these piles are to your home, the more likely these pests are to find their way inside.

-Thick weeds create shade, and shade does not allow the sun to get in and dry out soil after it rains.
-This is another place silverfish will hide.
+Thick weeds create shade, and shade prevents the sun from drying out the soil after it rains.
+This is another place where silverfish will hide.

 Large rocks, tarps, toys; these are just a few things that could keep the ground moist and be a harborage for silverfish.

-If you have water running down the outside of your home, or water collecting in the soil, this will create conditions that silverfish love.
-Beyond this, it can also cause the wood on your home to soften, which will make it easier for pests to chew their way in.
+If you have water running down the outside of your home or water collecting in the soil, this will create conditions that silverfish love.
+Beyond this, it can also cause the wood on your home to soften, making it easier for pests to chew their way in.

 Where do silverfish come from?

-If you have silverfish in your home, it is likely that they came from the soil around your home.
+If you have silverfish in your home, they likely came from the soil around your home.
 When the ground gets dry, these insects look for a wetter place to be.
 Sometimes, they get into the basements of man-made structures.

 Do silverfish bite?

-The jaws of a silverfish, which are called mandibles, are actually not strong enough to bite through the skin of a human.
-Their mouthparts are designed to scrape on the food they eat.
-And, even if silverfish could bite you, they don't have any venom and are not known to incubate diseases in their bellies.
+The jaws of a silverfish, which are called mandibles, are not strong enough to bite through the skin of a human.
+Their mouthparts are designed to scrape the food they eat.
+And, even if silverfish could bite you, they don’t have any venom and are not known to carry diseases in their bellies.

 What do silverfish eat?

-Silverfish dine on a wide selection of foods.
+Silverfish eat a wide variety of foods.
 They can eat the foods we eat, such as pasta, flour, and cereal.

 But they also eat things we wouldn’t consider food, such as magazines, books, wallpaper, photos, the bills in your filing cabinet, clothing, and more.